WDI-SEA/notes/08-cs/cs-algorithm-complexity/readme.md

 }
 ```

-#### O(n log(n)) - Efficient Sorting Algorithms
+### O(n log(n)) - Efficient Sorting Algorithms

-This is another common measure of complexity.
-It usually appears when dealing
+This is one of the most common measures of complexity.

-with sorting algorithms.
-Think of an `n log(n)` algorithm as doing a binary search
+It usually appears when dealing with sorting algorithms.

-for each thing in an array.
-It performs an `log(n)` operation `n` times, so we
+Think of an `n log(n)` algorithm as having to do the equivalent work of a binary search once for each input, or `n` times.

-multiply them together.
+It performs an `log(n)` operation `n` times, so we multiply them together.

-See the [Cheat Sheet](http://bigocheatsheet.com/) for some other common time
+See the [Big O Cheat Sheet](http://bigocheatsheet.com/) for some other common time
 (processing time) and space (memory) complexities and their notations.